 Personally, we’re always in the mood for a fried chicken sandwich.
 Wake us up at 3am with a blow horn (please don’t, by the way) and we’ll eat one.
 Wednesday at 11:36am?
 Why not.
 Trapped in an airport for a six-hour layover?
 We’ll eat three, even if they taste like plastic.
 Luckily, the ones on this guide taste very good.
-And they’re all currently available for takeout or outdoor dining.

 This vendor inside The Citadel specializes in burgers but their fried chicken sandwich is absolutely worth a try.
 The “Carrier Pigeon” is made from ground chicken and formed into an aesthetically pleasing little round patty.
 The breading is thin but crispy and there’s a crunchy cabbage situation on top that we approve of.

 We go to Sweet Liberty for the drinks.
 But after two of those, we tend to get a little hungry.
 If and when that happens, the fried chicken sandwich here is a great call.
 It’s incredibly crunchy and has a little bit of honey and hot sauce for a nice balance of sweet heat.
 It’ll be an excellent companion to whatever great cocktail you end up drinking here.